Section Image

 Coffee and farm-fresh produce in the small town center

-A small main street is lined with a few local businesses, including a post office, a dentist's office and a few restaurants.
+A small main street has some local businesses, including a post office, a dentist's office and a few restaurants.
 Gentry's is the only coffee shop in town, serving fresh-baked pastries and lattes flavored with handmade syrup.
 The street comes to life twice a month in the summer for Oak Street Market, a farmers market with farm-fresh eggs and local produce.
-For regular grocery shopping, the residents can pick between DG Market and Hy-Klaus Foods.
+For regular grocery shopping, residents can pick between DG Market and Hy-Klaus Foods.
 Larger options are many miles away.
 "You can get your essentials here," Burns says.
 "But we're close enough to the city that we get an awful lot of commuters.
 So, a lot of people will buy stuff on the way home from work."

 Live music, pie-eating and greased pigs at the Friendship Festival